Ambassador Daniel V. Speckhard, President and Chief Executive Officer

 Rick holds a Master of Business Administration degree from Johns Hopkins University’s Carey School of Business, a Masters of Theological Studies degree from Harvard Divinity School, and a Bachelor of Arts degree in Political Science from George Washington University.

-Jim Cox is the Executive Vice President for Health and Emergency Programs.
-Prior to this position, Jim served as the Chief Operating Officer for IMA World Health.
+Jim Cox is the Executive Vice President for Health and Emergency Programs for IMA World Health and Lutheran World Relief.
+Previously, Jim served as the Chief Operating Officer for IMA World Health.
 He also served as Country Director for IMA Tanzania.
 Prior to IMA, Jim worked in senior leadership capacities for almost 10 years with the United Methodist Committee on Relief.

 Jim has been working in the field of international relief and development for 20 years, serving senior management positions in the field and at headquarters.